Pet Travel Crates: Expert Guide to Choosing and Preparing the Perfect Crate for Your Pet’s Journey

 - Your pet has to duck to see out of the crate.

-- The crate is not wide enough to allow your pet to turn around.
+- The crate doesn't allow your pet to turn around.

-- The crate is not long enough for your pet to lay down comfortable with paws extended.
+- The crate is too small for your pet to lie comfortably with paws extended.

 How to Choose the Right Pet Travel Crate